 I took out my swiss army knife.
 I did not have wire cutters to separate the three barbs and drive the lodged one forward and out.

-After covering the blade and the site in antibacterial goo, I slid it along the inside of the bard, as I pulled up, until I widened the hole in Erin just enough to match the shape of the hook inside her, and pulled it out.
+After covering the blade and the site in antibacterial goo, I slid it along the inside of the hook, as I pulled up, until I widened the hole in Erin just enough to match the shape of the barb inside her, and pulled it out.

 A little blood flowed from the tiny hole in her finger.
 I pressed more antibacterial goo into it, and then put on a bandaid.